Rahatrezaaa/facial/README.md

 Transfer Learning on Resnet-18 model Used Pytorch and OpenCV.
 Files included in this repository are all .ipynb files.

-1.EDA_AND_DATASET (4).ipynb
+1_preprocessing.ipynb
-In this file ,I prerpocessed the images and transformed into modelling form with Pytorch's "DATALOADER","TRANSFORMS" functions.
+In this notebook,I prerpocessed the images and transformed into modelling form with custome classes based on  Pytorch's "DATALOADER","TRANSFORMS" class.

 2-project3.ipynb
 In this modelled with resnet.